 It’s seemingly a straightforward painting but the more you look at it the more layers you find.
 Also, I find the contrast between the cold colors in the background and the lady’s red clothes quite satisfying.

 I love Siemiradzki’s work of light and shadow in this painting.
 I love how the sunrays seep through whatever is casting a shadow on those girls.
 An idyllic scene that radiates with peace.

 I have no idea who Recha and Nathan and what their roles are.
 I like how the painter used muted colors and yet we still manage to detect subtle hues.
 Not too much, not too little.

 Photos don’t give paintings justice but this one got really butchered.
-However I still wanted to put it in this post because it is one of my favorites.
+However, I still wanted to put it in this post because it is one of my favorites.
 The warm tones and the haziness of the scenery make me think of a sleepy afternoon.

 I like how in this painting, none of the characters interact with each other.
-None of them look at the same direction.
+None of them look in the same direction.
 A dozen of persons are huddled together and yet they all look lonely and beaten down.
 It’s not a cheerful Sunday that they’re having down in the Mine.